EmmanuelOmoiya/CRUL/README.md

 ## Dependencies

-The following dependencies must be installed in order form the software to work:
+The following dependencies must be installed in order for the software to work:
 <br/>
     **Frontend (Client folder)**:
         - React